As a Floridian, I am very familiar with some of the best spots to dine, play, and stay in Florida.

 The John and Mabel Ringling Museum of Art is a world-class art museum featuring the artwork that John Ringling had accumulated during his lifetime.
 At the museum there is also a gallery of modern artwork and a space set aside for the exhibition of special collections that are on tour throughout the country.
 The museum has an extensive collection of paintings done by the Old Masters, including some enormous pieces measuring fourteen by fourteen feet and larger.
 Aside from the art museum, the property also features the Florida home of the Ringling's, gardens, the circus museum, and the historic Asolo theater.
 The Ringling's Venetian-style mansion, Ca' d'Zan, is elegantly arranged inside to depict it as it would have appeared during the Ringling's time there.
 The gardens on the property include a magnificent circular rose garden near the mansion house, as well as a newly-built children's play area among the massive banyan trees.
 The circus museum has an extensive collection of circus memorabilia that gives an excellent picture of circus life and the people who lived it.
 There is also a large, beautifully-done scale model of an old-time circus on display at this museum that you will not want to miss.
 The historic Asolo theater is an 18th century Italian theater that was painstakingly dismantled and shipped from Italy to Florida by John Ringling in the 1940s.
 It was then reconstructed upon arrival to the states and has been in use for most of the time ever since then.
 A schedule of performances is available on the Ringling website if you are interested in attending one while visiting Sarasota.
 Tickets for the theater are separate from the admission to the rest of the property.
 Since the property has so much to see, I would recommend planning to spend most of the day there if you do decide to go.
 You may either view the exhibits on your own or go on a guided tour.
-Privately-guided tours are available for larger groups (up to twenty-five people).
 The property is open every day of the year except for Christmas, Thanksgiving, and New Year's Day.

 The Marie Selby Botanical Gardens sits right by the bay in Sarasota and is a favorite place of anyone who loves plants and flowers, especially tropical and sub-tropical species.
 The orchid collection at the gardens is stunning, as are the massive banyan trees on the property.
 There is also a butterfly garden and a fish pond that will delight any young visitors.
 Selby Gardens is open every day of the year except for Christmas Day.